-But one problem with monumental history is that it downplays historical facts that are deemed useless by a given discourse for its power struggle in the present.
-Writing Black history has often therefore meant extolling the greatness of monarchs, of empires sprayed with gold dust.
-It has meant too little attention paid to the triumph and tragedy of the African masses, whose everyday labors gave rise to enormous wealth, and the resulting contradictions of class and caste that cleared the path for colonial rule.
+But one problem with histories of this type is that they downplay those facts that seem useless to a given discourse in its contemporary power struggles.
+Writing Black history has thus often meant extolling the greatness of monarchs, of empires sprayed with gold dust.
+It has meant too little attention paid to the triumph and tragedy of the African masses, whose everyday labors gave rise to enormous wealth, and also to the resulting contradictions of class and caste that eased the path for colonial rule.

-As the Guyanese historian and revolutionary, Walter Rodney, once put the problem:
+As the celebrated Guyanese historian and revolutionary, Walter Rodney, once put the problem:

 “Scholars interested in African history have exhibited a preoccupation with the highly developed political state, which has led to the casual treatment of the smaller states or the so-called ‘stateless societies’, where there is no politico-economic entity wider than the family.
 Even within those kingdoms the historical accounts often concentrate narrowly on the behaviour of elite groups and dynasties; we need [additionally] to portray the elements of African everyday life and to comprehend the culture of all Africans, irrespective of whether they were resident in the empire of Mali or in an Ibo village” (Groundings With My Brothers, 55).

-Furthermore, according to Frantz Fanon, colonized people face another, more urgent problem than distortions of ancient history.
-Our main fight with the neocolonialists is not for ideas, but for bread, land, housing, for our very lives.
-It has to be waged not with historical treatises, but with communist organizing, and ultimately with bullets and bombs.
-What relevance, if any, should today’s Black struggle attach to the remote past?
+Furthermore, according to the revolutionary psychiatrist Frantz Fanon, colonized people face another, far more urgent problem than distortions of ancient history.
+Our main fight with the imperialists is not for ideas, but for bread, land, and housing, for our actual lives.
+It has to be waged not with historical treatises, but with communist organizing, ultimately with bullets and bombs.
+What relevance, if any, should the Black struggle today attach to the remote past?

 In Black Skin, White Masks, Fanon notably rejects historical Negritude, the search for proof of high civilizations in the Black past, as a flawed attempt by the colonized to preserve our self-esteem in the face of Europe's achievements in modern science and social organization (130-132).
 What does it matter, he asks, that literate and well-organized states rose and fell centuries ago, in West Africa; when today, in those same lands, French policy starves Black children into stupefaction?